Zecao/ExecutorOpenDssBr/README.md

 In this directory there are another 3 files used by the FME to generate the fedeers.dss files:
 *Alim_gdis_OpenDSS.txt* -> just a txt.file with the feeders names to be generated.
-*recursos\curvasDeCargaAccess.xlsx* -> external data from curves used in consumption to demand transformation.
+*recursos\curvasDeCargaAccess.xlsx* -> external data from loadShapes used in consumption to demand transformation.
 *recursos\geracaoDistribuidaMT_Diaria_01_2016.xlsx* -> external data from generation units.

 A lot of code optimization can be done in this project, so any help is welcome.
 The code comments are in portuguese (sorry for non-portuguese natives).